d4rk5eed/ruby-oci8-install-debian/README.md

 This guide describes installation process of Oracle instant Client required for [kubo/ruby-oci8](https://github.com/kubo/ruby-oci8).
-It required if gem installation is featured with error message as follows:
+It is required if gem installation is featured with error message as follows:

 	---------------------------------------------------
 	Error Message: